 Once you release the mouse button, the software will merge the edges.
 If you don’t like the result, you can regulate the Adaption settings in the Options bar that is below the menu bar.

 You can choose Very Strict, Very Loose or something in between.
+Read more if you faced Photoshop lagging.

 Repeat the same step you have in the previous method.